zaicodes/blingz-accessories/README.md

 - img2go.com - to resize images to any size.
 - Coolors - to generate colour palette for the website
 - Google fonts - to get typography with free, customizable fonts.
+- Canva - to design the logo.
+- Midjourney - to create all the photos used across the website.
+- Heroku - for hosting and deployment.

 ### Databases and API